 All about Egg Quality

-Every woman is born with finite number of eggs and this number goes on diminishing with age.
+Every woman is born with a finite number of eggs and this number goes on diminishing with age.
 This is the reason why her fertility declines as she grows older.
-At the same time, quality of eggs is another key parameter of her ability to conceive.
-Technically speaking, it is the number as well as quality of eggs which come together to define the ovarian reserve.
+At the same time, the quality of eggs is another key parameter of her ability to conceive.
+Technically speaking, it is the number as well as the quality of eggs that come together to define ovarian reserve.

-Another reason of poor egg quality is that it may lack energy to divide and develop after fertilization.
-Mitochondria are tiny cell organelles which functionally provide the energy for cell division.
+Another reason for poor egg quality is that it may lack the energy to divide and develop after fertilization.
+Mitochondria are tiny cell organelles that functionally provide the energy for cell division.
 As a woman ages, the energy production by mitochondria goes down and this has a direct impact on egg quality.

 As it has been seen, age is one factor that influences egg quality and makes a woman susceptible to female infertility.
 For a woman in her twenties and early thirties, the number of good quality eggs outnumbers those of poor quality.
 As a result, the chances of conception are better as compared to women of advanced age (as poor quality eggs become greater in number).
-Some younger woman can also come across infertility issues.
-Genetics and health problems can also affect the egg quality.
-Additionally, exposure to chemotherapy, radiation therapy and smoking can cause decline of egg quality.
+Some younger women can also come across infertility issues.
+Genetics and health problems can also affect egg quality.
+Additionally, exposure to chemotherapy, radiation therapy, and smoking can cause a decline in egg quality.

 Egg Quality and Fertility

-Egg quality is crucial for a woman’s fertility; those with poor quality egg will not only find it tough to get pregnant but also to stay pregnant.
+Egg quality is crucial for a woman’s fertility; those with poor quality eggs will not only find it tough to get pregnant but also to stay pregnant.
 This can well be proven by the fact that older women with compromised egg quality often come across female infertility.
 Most of them have a tough time conceiving and those who do are at high risk of miscarriage.
-This happens because poor quality eggs generate poor quality embryos.
+This happens because poor-quality eggs generate poor-quality embryos.
 Such embryos may not be able to implant themselves in the uterus.
 If they do, such embryos may not reach full term because of genetic abnormalities.
-Hence, it in evident that poor egg quality is a major cause of female infertility as well as high miscarriage rate.
+Hence, it is evident that poor egg quality is a major cause of female infertility as well as a high miscarriage rate.

 Treatment Options for Women with Poor Egg Quality

-Once a woman is diagnosed with poor egg quality, they have various treatment options open for them.
-The fertility specialist will start by prescribing fertility drugs to improve egg quality so that the women may conceive.
-Clomid is a drug which is effective for increasing the egg quality as well as number.
-In cases where fertility drugs do not work, more aggressive approach may be required.
+Once a woman is diagnosed with poor egg quality, they have various treatment options open to them.
+The fertility specialist will start by prescribing fertility drugs to improve egg quality so that the woman may conceive.
+Clomid is a drug that is effective for increasing egg quality as well as number.
+In cases where fertility drugs do not work, a more aggressive approach may be required.
 In Vitro Fertilization (IVF) is the best option in such cases.

-Gaudium IVF is a reputed IVF Centre in Delhi where patients can avail advanced and affordable infertility treatment and gynecological care.
-Contact here for free second opinion from Dr Manika Khanna, the expert infertility specialist in Delhi.
+Gaudium IVF is a reputed IVF Centre in Delhi where patients can avail of advanced and affordable infertility treatment and gynecological care.
+Contact here for a free second opinion from Dr. Manika Khanna, the expert infertility specialist in Delhi.